-(3) Time spent outside of class devoted to class related work, such as reading, studying, problem solving, writing, or preparation for the class.
+(3) Time spent outside of class devoted to class-related work, such as reading, studying, problem solving, writing, or preparation for the class.

 Northwest Indian College follows the commonly used “Carnegie Unit” as the guideline for ascribing credit to courses.
 Each credit (one Carnegie Unit) represents 30 hours of student work per quarter or an average or 3 hours per week for a standard 10-11 week quarter, not counting holidays.
 The 30 hours per quarter is apportioned between each of the three components according to the course type and modality.
-The course types are lecture, lecture with laboratory, physical education, or internship/practicum.
-The course modalities are face-to-face, online, or independent.
+The course types are lecture, lecture with laboratory, physical education, or internship/practicum (which includes field experience).
+The course modalities are synchronous/face-to-face, asynchronous, and hybrid.
 An internship or practicum course requires 40 hours participating in the internship/practicum per credit per quarter.

-The relationship between credits and time spent for each of the three components:
+The relationship between credits and time spent for each of the three components for synchronous delivery:

 (1) In Class Lecture and Seminar Component – Each lecture or seminar credit represents an average time commitment of at least 1 hour of face-to-face lecture or seminar class time per week for a standard length quarter.
 This represents at least 10 hours of face-to-face time per quarter.